 At this time every year it is important to remind pet owners of the most common holiday hazards for pets.
 These include feeding problems, foreign-body ingestion and accidental poisoning.
-Unfortunately many pets will have to see the veterinarian this holiday season because this advice was not taken into consideration.
-Dont let your pet be one of them, follow these points and ensure your pet is safe over the entire holiday season.

 Feeding problems: Foods too fatty, too rich or too spicy (in fact anything your pet is not accustomed to) can lead to intestinal problems.
 In some animals, the treat can cause serious inflammation of the pancreas or intestine which can actually be life-threatening.
 The main foods to avoid are those bits that you wouldn’t eat yourself such as the fat off a piece of meat, that last little bit of desert and so on.
 A little bit of meat wont cause too much of a problem though, just make sure you stay away from the fatty parts and the poultry skin (this contains high quantities of fat).
 It is these fats especially that can trigger acute pancreatitis.
 With dogs, it’s always best to stock with quality dog treats and dog food that’s made especially for dogs.